-A trans historian considers the backwards progress of the way media represents our dead.
+A trans historian considers the backward progress of the way media represents our dead.

 If you are thinking of transitioning but have yet to start the process you have probably spent some time looking for ‘trans stuff.’
 Yes, that would include information about how to about the transition process medically and legally; I’m just old enough to remember when the Erickson Educational Foundation pamphlets (remember those?) weren’t too far out of date.